MarthGimenzo/CustomArtist/README.md

 ### Run Project Locally

 You can run the project locally in your IDE by following these instructions:
-PIP, Python3 and Git need to be installed on your computer
+PIP, Python3 and Git need to be installed on your computer.

 1. On the GitHub repository of Custom Artist, click clone or download;
 2. Click ‘Download ZIP;
 3. Unpack the downloaded ZIP file;